cockroachdb/docs/v22.2/sso-sql.md

 ## What is Cluster Single Sign-On (SSO)?

-Cluster SSO allows users to access the SQL interface of a CockroachDB cluster (whether provisioned on {{ site.data.products.db }} or self-hosted) with the full security of Single Sign-On (SSO), and the convenience of being able to choose from a variety of SSO identity providers, including Cockroach Cloud, Google, Microsoft, GitHub, or your own self-hosted SAML or OIDC.
+Cluster SSO allows users to access the SQL interface of a CockroachDB cluster using a JWT auth token issued by a customer-managed identity provider (IdP).

 This page discusses use cases for authenticating to {{ site.data.products.core }} clusters.
 You might instead be looking for [Cluster Single Sign-On (SSO) for Cockroach Cloud](../cockroachcloud/cloud-sso-sql.html) or [Single Sign-On (SSO) for CockroachDB Cloud organizations](../cockroachcloud/cloud-org-sso.html).